Harbour Information

 A small boat channel exists just to the Western side of the Swash Channel, and is the recommended entrance for small craft, as it will keep you out of the way of ferries.
 It is marked on its western side by a series of lit and unlit red piles on the training wall, and bounded on the Western side by the red can buoys of the Swash Channel proper.
 It is clearly marked on our charts and if using this channel it is necessary to rejoin the Swash Channel after passing the red can buoy number 8 (which will be on your starboard hand) and before you reach the red can buoy number 10, which needs to be left to port.

 Another approach channel if coming from the East is the East Looe channel which involves an approach towards Sandbanks and picking up the buoyage that first leads in an westerly direction and then a south westerly direction skirting the beach closely.
 There is not much water in this approach and calm conditions with a suitable rise of tide will be required.
 Care will also be required to make sure that you pick the buoyage up before running on to Hook Sands.
 From a distance off keeping the conspicuous hotel at Sandbanks on a bearing of around 260° will guide you to the buoyage.
 The proximity to the beach and the shallow depths make this an uncomfortable option for some, in which case the main Swash Channel is an easy option.
-The East Looe channel is however the most direct option for those heading for the Solent, and somehow always seems easier to use when leaving Poole that when approaching.
+The East Looe channel is however the most direct option for those heading for the Solent, and somehow always seems easier to use when leaving Poole than when approaching.

 If using the main Swash Channel it is simply a matter of following the buoyage from the start and keeping a good eye out for fast ferry traffic.

 Whichever channel you use they all lead to the narrow entrance with the chain ferry plying its way back and forth.
-Keep an eye out for a flashing orange light at South Haven CCTV mast.... this means a large vessel is about to transit the entrance and you need to keep well out of the way.

 The tides can run extremely hard on the ebb, sometimes approaching 5 kn at Springs and great care must be exercised in the vicinity of the chain ferry which should always be passed astern.
 It is seamanlike to use your engine and not attempt to sail this busy entrance.
 It is not unknown for engineless boats to be pinned onto the Chain Ferry by the ebb, and in one instance I recall a racing dinghy was swept on to, pinned against and eventually forced underneath the Ferry and was lost.
 The lone helmswoman also was swept clean underneath the Ferry, but happily popped up the other side unhurt.
 Her would-be rescuers in a large inflatable very nearly suffered the same fate....